MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/hybrid-modern-auth-overview.md

 - **Skype for Business specific**

-  - All servers must have SFB Server 2015 CU5 or later
+  - All servers must have May 2017 cumulative update (CU5) for Skype for Business Server 2015 or later

   - **Exception** - Survivability Branch Appliance (SBA) can be on the current version (based on Lync 2013)